 Session Information for the Program

-- Abstract (400 characters) A very brief summary of the session or individual presentation for the conference program.
+Write a very brief summary of the session or individual presentation for the Conference program.

 Contact Information for Each Speaker